Hasnake84/Internet-Exposed-Device/README.md

 | T1070      | Indicator Removal on Host         | No indicators of success in the attempted brute-force attacks, showing system defenses were effective.     | Confirms the lack of successful attacks due to effective defense measures.      |
 | T1213      | Data from Information Repositories| Device exposed publicly, indicating potential reconnaissance activities.                                  | Exposes possible adversary reconnaissance when a device is publicly accessible.  |
 | T1078      | Valid Accounts                    | Successful logins from the legitimate account ('labuser') were normal and monitored.                      | Monitors legitimate access and excludes unauthorized access attempts.           |

-The table below outlines the relevant MITRE ATT&CK techniques (TTPs) observed in this incident, highlighting their role in the detection and investigation process.

 ## Response Actions Taken:
 - Conducted a full audit, malware scan, and vulnerability assessment